Is Huacachina Worth Visiting?

 Get in, tick off all the adrenaline activities, have a night on the town and then get out.
 With the oppressive heat of the desert and the not-so-great state of the town itself, after two days you will have done everything, and will want to and be on your way.

 Day 1 - Dune Buggies, Sandboarding And Partying

-If you’re not at Banana’s, the best option is to head to where all the buggies are located on the main street.
-You’ll be able to find people wanting to fill tours, and the trip should cost below £20 ($30).
+If you’re not staying at Banana’s, the best option is to head to where all the buggies are located on the main street.
+You’ll be able to find people wanting to fill tours, and the trip should cost below $30.
 Make sure you haggle with them to lower the price.

 Dune Buggy And Sandboarding Tour - What to Expect

-We were flying over dunes at high speed and going up and down like it was a rollercoaster.
-It’s one of those experiences where you can’t stop laughing even if you’re feeling unsafe.
+I was flying over dunes at high speed and going up and down like it was a rollercoaster.
+It’s one of those experiences where you can’t stop laughing even if you’re feeling a little unsafe.

-Once your hearts nearly leapt out of your chest, you’ll stop for sandboarding halfway through the tour.
 For novice’s, sandboarding means flying down dunes on your belly.
-If you’re a snowboarder, then give standing up ago, but a word of warning; the foot loops are not secure, and we saw some epic fails for those attempting to stand up.
+If you’re a snowboarder, then give standing up a go, but a word of warning; the foot loops are not secure, and I saw some epic fails for those attempting to stand up.